 While Archant published clickbait headlines in the EDP and Norwich Evening News that chose to spotlight the pink chalk ‘vandalism’ of a war memorial, Saturday’s Kill the Bill protest in Norwich city centre was in fact a peaceful display of solidarity, and an empowering antidote to the violence that protesters elsewhere in the country have been subjected to.
 In Bristol, boards reading ‘People Over Property‘ now surround the former plinth of the Edward Colston statue, and act as a visual reminder of both the police and the media establishment’s skewed priorities when it comes to covering protests.
 Chalk gets washed away with a spell of wet weather.
 Authoritarian bills don’t.Continue Reading

 The Norwich Radical is non-profit and run by volunteers.
+You can help us continue our work by becoming a supporter.
 All funds raised help cover the maintenance costs of our website, as well as contributing towards future projects and events.
-Please consider making a small contribution to fund a better media future.